pprabhu78/Streamline/docs/ProgrammingGuide.md

 ### 2.9 TAGGING RESOURCES

+API 'slSetTag' is deprecated and is no longer recommended to be used.
+A new API `slSetTagForFrame` has been introduced passing in frame-token to tag resources for a specific frame, i.e. associated with a frame index facilitating tagging for multiple frames in flight on CPU at the same time.
+This deprecates the API 'slSetTag' and cannot be used with the new API `slSetTagForFrame`. sl::PreferenceFlags flag `eUseFrameBasedResourceTagging` must be set to enforce frame-based resource tagging using SL APIs `slSetTagForFrame` and `slEvaluateFeature`.

-The appropriate D3D11/D3D12/VK resources should be tagged globally using the `slSetTag` or locally with the `slEvaluateFeature` API and the corresponding `BufferType` unique id.
+The appropriate D3D11/D3D12/VK resources should be tagged globally using the `slSetTagForFrame` or locally with the `slEvaluateFeature` API and the corresponding `BufferType` unique id.
 Note that the list below may not accurately represent the full set of optional and even required items in a given version's header.
 The Programming Guide for each individual plugin/feature will discuss which of these tags are required and/or used by that feature.

+Note that using that same command list during resource-tagging for multiple frames at the same time is at developer's discretion but correctness of operations can't be guaranteed, even if D3D12 supports cocnurrent CL recording and submission.

 ```cpp
 //!
 Buffer types used for tagging